colinligertwood/notebook/tangy-coconut-buttercream-frosting.md

 # Tangy Coconut Buttercream Frosting (Vegan Creamcheese Icing)

-Yields about 2 cups of tangy butter cream frosting.
+Yields enough frosting to cover one layer of a round 8 inch cake.

 **Ingredients**

+* 1/4 Cup Margarine
+* 1/4 Tsp Salt
+* 3/4 Tsp Apple Cider Vinegar
 * 2 Cups Icing Sugar
-* 1/4 Cup Margarine
 * 2 Tbsp Coconut Cream (just the fat)
-* 3/4 Tsp Apple Cider Vinegar
-* 1/4 Tsp Salt

 **Method**

+1. In a mixing bowl, whisk the margarine, salt, and vinegar, until light and fluffy.
-Crumb together the margarine and icing sugar with a whisk.
+2. Sift in the icing sugar through a fine strainer, and whisk until creamy and smooth.

-Add the remaining ingredients and fold with a spatula until creamy.

-Adjust mixture for consistency and seasoning.
+3. Gradually whisk in the coconut cream until desired consistency is reached.